develop.jpg

 The HDCP is divided into nine parts.
 The first part outlines general controls that apply to all applications, while the remaining eight parts provide land-use and area-based controls.

-Notice of HDCP Amendments
+Notice of HDCP Amendment

 HDCP Book Version